When you buy through links on our site, we may earn an affiliate commission. Learn more

 mSpy doesn’t offer a free trial or free version.
 They do have a refund policy, but it’s a limited 14-day money-back guarantee – basically, you can get a refund within 14 days only if you meet specific conditions.
 It’s not a ‘no questions asked’ refund; they require a valid reason.
 User reviews on Trustpilot show a 4-star rating from over 4,000 reviewers, which generally indicates good service, though some users do report issues with the refund process.

-Yes, for the most part, mSpy is safe to use.
+For the most part, mSpy is safe to use.
 All information from the target phone to mSpy’s servers is encrypted using strong protocols. mSpy uses RSA 4096-bit public/private key encryption and AES-256 bit encryption for stored data – the same level financial institutions use.

 For families wanting to implement monitoring as part of a broader safety strategy, it’s worth reading our guide on setting up parental controls guide to understand all available options.
 Additionally, ensuring your home network is secure is crucial – check out our guide on how to secure your home Wi-Fi network for comprehensive protection.

 For monitoring the data, you can simply log into the mSpy dashboard through any web browser (it’s mobile-friendly).
-There’s also a parent app version available for Android/iOS, but many just use the web interface.
+There’s also a parent mSpy app version available for Android/iOS, but many just use the web interface.

 On iOS targets using the no-jailbreak iCloud method, there’s no app installed at all on the child’s iPhone – data is fetched from iCloud backups.
 If you jailbreak an iPhone and install mSpy, then it behaves similarly to Android (running invisibly in the background).